 - “Adivasis at the Crossroads: Rhetoric of ‘Anti-Nationalism’ and the Narrative of Subaltern Subjectivity.”
 Subcontinental Drift: Nation, Narration, and Innovation, MLA Conference (Chicago 2019).

-- Guragain, Khem.
-"Home, Belonging and Diaspora- Manjushree Thapa’s Seasons of Flight and Nepali Identity Conflated with Indianness."
-Mapping South Asian Diaspora: An Anthology of 21st Century Criticism.
-Ed.
-Ajay Kumar Chaubey.
-Jaipur: Rawat Publications.
-2016, forthcoming.
+- “Home, Belonging and Diaspora: Manjushree Thapa’s Seasons of Flight and Nepali Identity Conflated with Indianness.”
+Women Writers of the South Asian Diaspora: Interpreting Gender, Texts and Contexts, edited by Ajay Kumar Chaubey and Shilpa Daithota Bhat, Rawat Publications, 2019.
+In Press.